NIGERIA

 Names used on aircraft:-

-A Series 416EK in full Nigerian Airways colours was leased from BAC from late Aug70 for two weeks for demonstrations/evaluation by the airline.
+A Series 416EK in full Nigerian Airways colours was leased from BAC from late August 1970 for two weeks for demonstrations/evaluation by the airline.
 Nothing further came of this.

 G-AWXJ